 All applicants can apply for 100% of their proposed programme but we encourage applicants to include partnership funding and in-kind contributions.

 Activities supported by the fund

-We welcome applications proposing any activity that will deliver the above outcomes.
+We welcome applications proposing any activity that will achieve the outcomes of the fund.

 Examples of activities that we might support include (but are not limited to) the following: